List of Kia design and manufacturing facilities: Autoland Gwangmyeong

 The Autoland Gwangmyeong (formerly known as Sohari Plant) in Soha-dong, Gwangmyeong is Kia's first integrated automobile manufacturing plant, established in 1973 on 498908 sqm of land.
 The plant is near the country's capital of Seoul in Gyeonggi province, with ready access to labor, other resources and transportation facilities, as well as the Seoul metropolitan area.

-The factory currently manufactures the Kia Carnival/Sedona (and its variant the Hyundai Entourage, 2007–2009), Kia Rio, Kia Stonic, Kia Stinger and Kia K9/Quoris/K900, with an annual output of 340,000 vehicles.
+The factory currently manufactures the Kia Carnival, Kia K9/Quoris/K900, Kia EV3, Kia EV9 and will produce Kia EV4, with an annual output of 340,000 vehicles.

 The Sohari Plant manufactured Kia's first internal combustion engine, followed by the manufacture of its first automobile, the Kia Brisa (1974–1982).
 In 1975, Kia exported its first vehicle, the Brisa pickup, to the Middle Eastern nation of Qatar.

 The South Korean government forced Kia to halt car production in 1981, assessing the Korean auto market as too competitive.
 In 1986, the government allowed the company to resume manufacturing with its agreement to build the Ford Festiva for export.

 The Sohari Plant manufactured the Kia Pride and its rebadged variants the Ford Festiva and Mazda 121, as well as the subsequent Kia Avella and its variant, the Ford Aspire.